 Anytime the fire alarm goes off, everyone must evacuate the building immediately through the nearest fire exit.
 NEVER assume it is "just a fire drill or false alarm."
-The assembly point for the Campus building is the front parking lot on the main entrance.
-The entrance, stairs, and driveway must be kept clear for the fire truck when it arrives.
-The pavements and walkways outside the buildings also must be kept clear.
+The assembly point for the Campus building is the northwest corner of the Lykes Gaslight Park (corner of Franklin and Madison St).
 Do not use elevators.